Skip to main content

 Throughout the examples below, you'll see new definitions for mergeMsg, sendMsg, and initialMsg for each different algorithm

-So at this point we see how Vertexes are held, how we pass messages (traverse), how logic can be ran, and how this all avoids recursion + writing to disk in-between!
+So at this point you see how Vertexes are held, how you pass messages (traverse), how logic can be ran, and how this all avoids recursion + writing to disk in-between!

 Common Examples